United States support for Israel in the Gaza war: Internal public opinion

 A CBS News poll released on 9 June 2024, found that 61 percent of all Americans think that the United States should not send weapons and supplies to Israel, including 77 percent of Democrats and nearly 40 percent of Republicans.

 According to a Data for Progress poll released on 12 June 2024, 64% of all likely voters, including 86% of Democrats, 64% of Independents, 62% of swing voters, and 43% of Republicans supported Joe Biden's proposed ceasefire deal in Gaza, with the specifics: "A complete ceasefire and withdrawal of Israeli forces from Gaza.
 The release of Israeli hostages in exchange for hundreds of Palestinian prisoners.
 A surge of humanitarian aid into Gaza.
 Allowing displaced Palestinians to return to their homes in northern Gaza and starting a 3-5 year reconstruction plan for the region, backed by the United States, Europe, and international institutions".
 The survey also found a 53% sum total majority support for withdrawing military aid from Israel if it rejected the ceasefire proposal, including 70% of Democrats, 51% of Independents, 53% of swing voters, and 35% of Republicans, with 36% being against it.

 According to a Chicago Council on Global Affairs poll released on 6 August 2024, and conducted online between 21 June and 1 July 55% of all sum total respondents oppose using US troops to defend Israel if it is attacked by a neighboring country, whereas 41% support it.

 According to a Pew Research in 2025, more than half of American adults (53%) express an unfavorable opinion of Israel, compared to 42% in March 2022 - before 7 October 2023.
 After nearly two years of war, the American people support the Palestinians against Israel for the first time.

-According to a recent Washington Post poll in 2025, More than 60% of US Jews believe that Israel has committed war crimes in Gaza, while 4 out of 10 believe that Israel is committing genocide.
+According to a Washington Post poll from October 2025, 61% of US Jews believe that Israel has committed war crimes in Gaza, while 39% believe that Israel is committing genocide.

+An Associated Press-NORC Center for Public Affairs Research poll conducted in June 2026 found that 58% of Democrats believed the US was too supportive of Israel, compared with 45% in January 2024.
+The poll also found that a majority of Democrats believed the US was not providing enough support to Palestinians and highlighted growing partisan differences over U.S. policy toward Israel and the Gaza war.